dappforce/subsocial-docs/docs/lightpaper/architecture/monetization/SoFi.md

 developer creativity to add advanced custom features.

-With smart contracts enabled on Subsocial, the community is able to create their own composable SoFi primitives, much like we can see in DeFi space.
+With smart contracts enabled on Subsocial, the community is able to create their own composable SoFi primitives, much like we can see in the DeFi space.
 The Subsocial team started building primitives during [Hackusama](https://hackusama.devpost.com/project-gallery) such as tips and paid subscriptions.
 Tips will be available at launch.
 In the future we hope to add pay-per-view and NFTs in the runtime.